NikitaDouglas/SimpleCheckout/README.md

 whilst maintaining test coverage.

-In order to progress through the user stories, I looked at each one in turn and ran a feature test for it, before moving to write a unit test in RSpec.
+To progress through the user stories, I looked at each one in turn and ran a feature test for it, before moving to write a unit test in RSpec.
 I was strict in my approach to TDD, committing my cod after each passed test and then doing any necessary refactoring before committing again.